Nswooten/Blue-Flower-Red-Thorns/README.md

 * Scoreboard
 * Leaderboard and the ability to save the user's name and associated score
 * Donkey's likeness instead of a unicorn
-* A blue flower with red thorns instead of pink tulip
+* A blue flower with red thorns instead of a pink tulip
-* Slightly darkened version of the blue flower with red thorns instead of Fs to symbolize the caputring of a flower
+* Slightly darkened version of the blue flower with red thorns instead of Fs to symbolize the capturing of a flower
 * Audio which corresponds to user interaction
-* Animations which correspond to user interaction
+* Animation which corresponds to user interaction
 ## Click [here](https://snake-blue-flower-red-thorns-theme.netlify.app/).